canada-ca/digital-playbook-guide-numerique/fr/1-concevoir-avec-utilisateurs.md

 - Collect analytics data that shows how your new ways of communicating have performed **(Digital Service Standard (UK))**

+- be increasing digital take-up; revising your targets and considering relevant performance metrics **(13.
+Encourage everyone to use the digital service - Digital Service Standard (AU))**

+- have a plan of how to move users to the digital channel where possible, including a communications plan to promote the service **(13.
+Encourage everyone to use the digital service - Digital Service Standard (AU))**

+- have agreed analytics/metrics for the volume of usage across channels **(13.
+Encourage everyone to use the digital service - Digital Service Standard (AU))**

+- understand the full impact of retiring any potentially redundant services and channels. **(13.
+Encourage everyone to use the digital service - Digital Service Standard (AU))**

 #### Stage en direct

 - Plan for moving users to the digital service including yearly targets for increasing digital take-up for the next 5 years **(Digital Service Standard (UK))**